MarkoH17/Spray365/README.md

 | --- | --- | --- |
 | [@__TexasRanger](https://twitter.com/__TexasRanger) | msspray: Conduct password spray attacks against Azure AD as well as validate the implementation of MFA on Azure and Office 365 endpoints | [https://github.com/SecurityRiskAdvisors/msspray](https://github.com/SecurityRiskAdvisors/msspray)

+## Disclaimer
+Usage of this software for attacking targets without prior mutual consent is illegal.
+It is the end user’s responsibility to obey all applicable local, state and federal laws, in addition to any applicable acceptable use policies.
+Using this software releases the author(s) of any responsiblity for misuse or damage caused.